Deadly shooting rocks Beirut as tensions over blast probe erupt | Law-Order

 As Prime Minister Najib Mikati called for calm, the army deployed heavily in the area around Teyouneh and said it would open fire against any armed person on the road.
 Bursts of gunfire were heard for hours.

-U.S., FRANCE URGE IMPARTIAL PROBE The United States and France said the Lebanese judiciary needed to allowed to investigate the port explosion in an independent and impartial manner.
+U.S., FRANCE URGE IMPARTIAL PROBE The United States and France said Lebanon's judiciary must be allowed to investigate the port blast in an independent and impartial manner.
+Gulf state Kuwait urged its citizens to leave.

 "The Lebanese people deserve no less and the victims and families of those lost in the port blast deserve no less," U.S. Under Secretary of State Victoria Nuland said during a visit to Beirut.
 "Today's unacceptable violence makes clear what the stakes are," said Nuland, in comments echoed by the French Foreign Affairs Ministry.